lindenb/jvarkit/README.md

 #### Motivation ####

-Scan folders , search for FASTQs and generate a structured summary of the files (xml or json).
+[[Illuminadir]] Scans folders , search for FASTQs and generate a structured summary of the files (xml or json).
 Currently only tested with HiSeq data having an index

 #### Compilation  ####